← Back to 史記

 使 使 使 使 使 使

 The Grand Historian says: Indeed, the high ancient enlightened kings raised music, not to amuse the heart and self-amuse, satisfy intention and indulge desires, but wished to govern.
 Correct teachings all begin from sound; when sound is correct, conduct is correct.
-Therefore music is that which moves and shakes the blood vessels, flows through the spirit, and harmonizes and corrects the heart.
-Therefore gong moves the spleen and harmonizes and corrects sagehood; shang moves the lung and harmonizes and corrects righteousness; jue moves the liver and harmonizes and corrects benevolence; zhi moves the heart and harmonizes and corrects ritual; yu moves the kidney and harmonizes and corrects wisdom.
-Therefore music internally assists the correct heart and externally distinguishes noble and base.
+Therefore, music is that which moves and shakes the blood vessels, flows through the spirit, and harmonizes and corrects the heart.
+Therefore, gong moves the spleen and harmonizes and corrects sagehood; shang moves the lung and harmonizes and corrects righteousness; jue moves the liver and harmonizes and corrects benevolence; zhi moves the heart and harmonizes and corrects ritual; yu moves the kidney and harmonizes and corrects wisdom.
+Therefore, music internally assists the correct heart and externally distinguishes noble and base.
 Above it serves the ancestral temples; below it transforms the black-haired people.
 The zither is eight chi and one cun in length—this is the correct measure.
-The largest string is gong, and it dwells in the center—this is the ruler.
-Shang stretches to the right side; the remaining large and small follow each other, not losing their sequence—then the ruler and minister positions are correct.
-Therefore hearing the gong sound makes people warm, comfortable, broad, and great.
-Hearing the shang sound makes people square, upright, and loving of righteousness.
+The largest string is gong, and it dwells in the center; this is the ruler.
+Shang stretches to the right side; the remaining large and small follow one another without losing sequence.
+Then the positions of ruler and minister are correct.
+Therefore, hearing the gong sound makes people warm, relaxed, expansive, and generous.
+Hearing the shang sound makes people upright and loving of righteousness.
 Hearing the jiao tone makes people compassionate and loving toward others.
 Hearing the zhi tone makes people delight in goodness and enjoy giving.
 Hearing the yu tone makes people orderly and fond of ritual.
-Indeed, ritual enters from the outside; music emerges from within.
-Therefore the gentleman cannot for a moment leave ritual; for a moment leaving ritual, then violent and insolent conduct exhausts the exterior.
-He cannot for a moment leave music; for a moment leaving music, then treacherous and deviant conduct exhausts the interior.
-Therefore musical tones are what the gentleman uses to nurture righteousness.
-Indeed, in ancient times, the Son of Heaven and lords listened to bells and chimes without ever leaving the courtyard; ministers and grand officers listened to qin and se music without ever leaving their presence.
+Ritual enters from the outside; music emerges from within.
+Therefore, the gentleman cannot for a moment depart from ritual; if he does, violent and insolent conduct breaks out on the outside.
+He cannot for a moment depart from music; if he does, treacherous and deviant conduct fills the interior.
+Thus, musical tones are a means by which the gentleman nourishes righteousness.
+In ancient times, the Son of Heaven and the lords listened to bells and chimes without ever leaving the courtyard; ministers and grand officers listened to qin and se music without ever leaving before them.
 This was to nurture proper conduct and prevent licentious dissipation.
-Indeed, licentious dissipation arises from lack of ritual.
-Therefore the sage kings made people hear the sounds of ya and song in their ears, see the rites of dignified bearing in their eyes, perform respectful demeanor with their feet, and speak the way of benevolence and righteousness with their mouths.
-Therefore the gentleman speaks all day long, and deviant ways have no way to enter.
+Licentious dissipation arises from lack of ritual.
+Therefore, the sage kings made people hear the sounds of ya and song, see dignified bearing, move with respectful bearing, and speak the Way of benevolence and righteousness.
+Therefore, the gentleman speaks all day long, and deviant ways have no way to enter.

 ← Previous Chapter